apache/mesos/src/python/cli_new/README.md

 [master]
   address = "10.10.0.30:5050"
   # The `zookeeper` field has an `addresses` array and a `path` field.
-  # It exists but its backend has not been implemented yet (MESOS-8012).
   # [master.zookeeper]
   #   addresses = [
   #     "10.10.0.31:5050",